a1256844492/I-View-U/README.md

-This is a systematic literature review workflow for science
+This is a systematic literature review workflow for science.

+To have an overview of the workflow, please watch the introductory video: